-- 1. the use of funds or assets: - 2. the making available of funds or assets; or - the acquisition, possession, concealment, conversion or transfer of funds, for the purposes of terrorism.
+- 1. the use of funds or assets; - 2. the making available of funds or assets; or - 3. the acquisition, possession, concealment, conversion or transfer of funds, for the purposes of terrorism.

-For more information about terrorist financing, and for Counter Terrorist Financing Guidance visit the GFIU's website: www.gfiu.gov.gi.
+For more information and guidance regarding TF please refer to the Counter Terrorist Financing Guidance Notes on the GFIU's website: www.gfiu.gov.gi.